The path of WYD: from Rome (1984) to Krakow (2016)

 by Feasts and Solemnities, Saint John Paul II

 The first World Youth Day in history was in 1984 in Rome, with an attendance of 300,000 young people.
-The second took place in in Buenos Aires in 1987.
+The second took place in Buenos Aires in 1987.
 Over a million young people attended.
 The next World Youth Day was in Santiago of Compostela in 1989.
 Then it was on to Czestochowa in 1991: 1,600,000 attended youth.
-Pope Francis has announced that the next World Youth Day will take place in Panama in 2019.

-As you can see, the history of WYD is rich, and our infographic will help you understand the timeline of this important celebration for the youth of our Church.
+The history of WYD is rich, and our chart will help you understand the timeline of this important celebration for the youth of our Church.

 Info WYD-01